jordisabadell/task-py-admin-blogspot/README.md

 This code is based on Joe Gregorio's example and Google API Python client.
 Thanks :)

+It reads and inserts post to a Google Blogger blog.

 ## Install

 ### Google API Python client